sibir007/abstract/README.md

 ###### 6. What means that rust is statically typed language?

 This means that it must know the types of all variables at compile time.

+###### How declared types in Rust?

 The compiler can usually infer what type we want to use based on the value and how we use it.
 In cases when many types are possible we must add a type annotation.

 ###### 7. What is scalar data types?